diegoauyon/cordova-plugin-client-certificate-support/README.md

 - [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication)

 **LICENSE:** Apache 2.0, with some code for iOS under [Apple MIT License](https://spdx.org/licenses/AML.html) (more detailed license statement below)

+# Note

+This is a fok from https://github.com/ccafix/cordova-plugin-client-certificate-support that adds Keychain sharing capabilities for IOS 11 and some null checks in the code

 ## About